renproject/swapperd/README.md

 `curl https://releases.republicprotocol.com/swapper/install.sh -sSf | sh`

-2. When prompted, enter the Ethereum address that you will use with https://testnet.ren.exchange.
+2. When prompted, enter the Ethereum address that you will use with https://ren.exchange.
 This Ethereum address must hold all trading fees but does not hold the funds used for swapping.
 The swapper uses this address to distinguish between trades opened by RenEx vs. other malicious websites.

-3. When prompted enter the required Bitcoin Node information.
-You will need its IP address, the RPC port, and the RPC credentials (username/password).

 ### Windows